 'Transcendence' | Carlos Barrios

-Opening at Mitchell Fine Art on Friday 21st October, ‘Transcendence’ is the latest solo exhibition by figurative artist Carlos Barrios.
+‘Transcendence’ is a solo exhibition by figurative artist Carlos Barrios.
 Originally from El Salvador, Barrios emigrated to Australia over 20 years ago.
 For the last several years he has worked closely with one of Australia’s most celebrated artists, John Olsen.
-Such is the esteem in which he holds Barrios, Olsen has taken him under his wing and continues to mentor him.
+Such is the esteem in which he holds Carlos Barrios, Olsen has taken him under his wing and continues to mentor him.

 The catalyst for ‘Transcendence’ is an imminent relocation of Carlos and his family from the Southern Highlands of NSW to Queensland.
 The exhibition explores the relationships within families and the excitement and turbulence that are a by-product of great change.
 It explores the conflicting emotions and trepidation that arises from an event such as this.
 It is an explosion of colour, passion and excitement as they look North.